 You’re already an expert in your field, but are you a thought leader?
 That’s a question every successful or aspiring small business should ask.
 Marketing is changing along with the internet, and producing content that reaches your audience is fast becoming a necessity for solo businesses.

-A planned approach integrating social media, content marketing, and creative ideas can ease your transition to an online subject matter expert.
+A planned approach that integrates social media, content marketing, and creative ideas can ease your transition to becoming a subject matter expert.
 That transition, from “good” consultant to sought-after expert, will give you a competitive edge and make you more visible to clients.

 There are many benefits to thought leadership, including: